Kanedaa/SWG_Benchmark_Tool_Pub/README.md

-This is a straightforward Python 3 script that has been converted into an executable (.exe) application.
+This is a straightforward Python 3 script that has been converted into an executable (.exe) application for Windows10/11 hosts.

 Administrative privileges are necessary for its operation.
 As this code is not digitally signed or endorsed by Microsoft, adjustments to the security settings of the test host may be required.